tarbergmartin/Portfolio-Web/README.md

 **Creation date: 2020-05-14**

-A digital portfolio using Blazor Server (C#) and a SharePoint communication site as a Content Management System.
+A digital portfolio using ASP.NET Core Blazor (Server) (C#) and a SharePoint communication site as a Content Management System.
 This was my graduation project for the educational programme "Programutveckling .NET med SharePoint-inriktning" at Nackademin.

 The solution consists of four different projects: